ComputeCanada/molmodsim-amber-md-lesson/_episodes/23-preparing_small_molecule_topology.md

 ante-MMPBSA.py -p complex.prmtop -n ':1-243' -l ligand.prmtop -r receptor.prmtop
 ~~~

+-s Amber mask of atoms needed to be stripped from PRMTOP to make the COMPLEX topology file
+-n Amber mask of atoms needed to be stripped from COMPLEX to create LIGAND.

 ~~~
 Input file for running PB and GB in serial
 &general